College of Architecture, Design, and the Arts

 Course work that duplicates previous credit does not count toward graduation; no credit is given for a course in which a failing grade is received.

-Credit earned in ENGL 050, ENGL 060, ENGL 070, and ENGL 071 and MATH 075 and MATH 090 will not fulfill college degree requirements.
+Credit earned in ENGL 050, ENGL 060, ENGL 070, ENGL 071, MATH 088, and MATH 090 will not fulfill college degree requirements.
 (By exception, students may earn 3 semester hours of credit in ENGL 070 and ENGL 071 and receive a waiver of ENGL 160 for the term in which they receive written authorization from the Department of English.)

 Students whose placement test results require taking several courses that carry no graduation credit should plan on additional terms of enrollment to complete the required curriculum.
 All courses are included, however, for determining a student’s full-time/part-time status; for computing cumulative grade point averages (except for 000-level courses); and in determining probation, dismissal, and Dean’s List statuses.